stephenjoshua18-web/drugstocproject/Section-2-project/README.md

 This section implements a CI/CD pipeline using GitHub Actions to automate the deployment of a Django-based backend authentication application which i wrote a while ago named `django_auth`.
 The pipeline performs the following tasks:

-1. Linting the code to ensure best practices are followed.
+1. Linting the code with flake8 to ensure best practices are followed.
 2. Running unit tests to verify application functionality.
 3. Building a Docker image for the Django application.
 4. Pushing the image to AWS Elastic Container Registry (ECR)